In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 The upgraded campground membership we bought with Thousand Trails has paid for itself already.

 And that’s just within the first eight months of our first year of use.
-And it has continued to save us money during the past couple of years as well.
+Also, it has continued to save us money during the past few years as well.

 So without question, it has saved us some very serious money overall.